Exile (Gary Numan album): Overview

 The US edition of Exile included one extra track, a live recording of "Down in the Park", previously released on the double album Ghost (1987); Numan, who did not approve its inclusion, presumed that his record label did it to link him to Marilyn Manson and other artists who had recently covered the song.
-An extended version of Exile, nearly twice as long as the original, was released in 1998.
+An extended version of Exile, twenty six minutes longer than the original, was released in 1998.
 Numan toured the UK and US in support of the album to largely sell-out crowds, a concert recording from this period called Live at Shepherd’s Bush Empire (US title Live in London) eventually being released in 2004.